uk-gov-mirror/hmcts.bulk-scan-shared-infrastructure/README.md

 # bulk-scan-shared-infrastructure

 This module sets up the shared infrastructure for Bulk Scanning.
-It also provides the ability to run CCD locally in docker containers.
+It also provides the ability to run CCD locally in docker containers..

 ## Variables